Back to Home Page

 The Victor Stevenson photographs ...

-After many fruitless online efforts by this writer to locate additional quality images of the steamships over the years, two excellent marine photographs were finally found "offline" in consultation with an unexpected source, who as it turned out, had the necessary credentials and the enthusiasm to accomplish the task.
+After many fruitless efforts to locate additional quality images of the steamships online, two excellent marine photographs were finally found "offline" in consultation with an unexpected source, who as it turned out, had the necessary credentials and the enthusiasm to accomplish the task.

 Victor Stevenson was a retired teacher and vice-principal with the Vancouver School District, but he also had a unique military background, serving in various capacities and ranks with the 15th Field Artillery Regiment in Vancouver, B.C. for more than three decades.
 Keenly interested in history at large, including that of the Doukhobors, he was inspired to initiate a military Regimental Museum close to home in 1988, and was recognized for this work by his appointment as Honorary Lieutenant-Colonel of the Regiment.